AnnaTran96/pokemon-generator/readme.md

 - Making it responsive
 - Running more tests
 - Getting my Pokémon quotes to display
-- Possibly switching the photos to use only Pokémon's API .png links so when this repo is forked and cloned, it won't take too much memory on your desktop.
+- Replacing the .png images with Pokemon's API image link addresses.
+The purpose of this is is to reduce the loading time.
+Potentially this can save data on your device when this repo has been forked and cloned.